theokouk/Project/codebook.md

 (dimensions of the tidy data set: 180 rows by 68 columns)

-And a sample of the data in table format.
+A part of the tidy data set table (Note: if you import the file use the argument "header=TRUE")

 ```